 The R01 Boot Camp is a nine-month program comprised of the following:

 - Activities and resources to provide mentees with the tools and knowledge they need to write a successful R01 application (e.g., proposal writing seminar, mock review).
 Major large-group activities are listed in the timeline below.
-In addition, the mentees participate with their coaching group on more frequent meetings (approximately one per month).
+In addition, mentees meet with their coaching group more frequently (approximately once per month).
 In coaching groups, mentees share and review proposal sections, provide constructive feedback to one another, and address problems and needs of mutual interest.

 - Internal Subject Matter Experts who provide counsel on mentees’ research plans, help them prepare and present a Chalk Talk, and review proposal drafts.